nishtha9102/clock/README.md

 # clock
-a basic digital clock created using html, css and javascript
+a basic digital clock created using html, css and javascript.
+Check it out- https://nishtha9102.github.io/clock/